elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

+Embedded schemas defined in such way are said to be defined inline, which:

+- generating module in parent scope with the appropriate struct (for example above, module will be `User.Profile`)
+- persited within parent schema
+- requiring to provide `with` option to `Ecto.Changeset.cast_embed/3`

 ### Extracting the embeds

-While the above User schema is simple and sufficient, we might want to work independently with the embedded profile struct.
+While the above `User` schema is simple and sufficient, we might want to work independently with the embedded profile struct.
 For example, if there was a lot of functionality devoted solely to manipulating the profile data, we'd want to consider extracting the embedded schema into its own module.
+This can be achieved with `Ecto.Schema.embedded_schema/1`.

 ```elixir
 # user/user.ex